 The easiest way is to get to Gatwick from Brighton is by train (about 30 minutes) and costs you around £15 to £25 return See The Tain Line website for departure times and prices.

 You may also choose to travel by train.
 Take the first train from Brighton to St Pancras International (See the Thames Link Railway website) and from London take the Eurostar from StPancras International to Gare du Nord, Paris.
 The fastest route takes you to Paris in less than 3 hours, and costs from £60 to £190 return (Euro Star)

 There is a ferry route from Newhaven to Dieppe that connects England with France in about four hours, operated by DFDS Seaways.
 You can take your car, a caravan, a motorcycle or a bicycle and the good news is that pets are also welcome!
 Whatever the reason you end up in Brighton if you have the time and feel adventurous book a ferryboat trip.
 You can check the price and details here: Direct Ferries or DFDS Seaways.

 Note: for those travelling by bicycle ferries are an excellent option.
 There is a useful link here for you to plan your trip at Adventure Cafe

 So!
 Where CAN I see France from In England?

 Most likely the place to see France from England is the Strait of Dover, basically, it all goes down to geography: this narrowest part of the Channel and the boundary between England and France.
 A direct quote from Marine Investigation mentions,

-Across the Dover Strait, the shortest distance is 20.7 miles, from the South Foreland to Cap Gris Nez, a cape near to Calais in France.
-Since the width of the strait is less, it is possible to see the opposite coastline of both the countries with the naked eye on a clear day.
+Across the Dover Strait, the shortest distance is 20.7 miles, from the South Foreland to Cap Gris Nez, a cape near Calais in France.
+Since the width of the strait is less, it is possible to see the opposite coastline of both countries with the naked eye on a clear day.